davidb-onchain/asset-archive/development.md

     3. Verify that the `build-images.yml` workflow runs and creates new images.
     4. Verify that the `deploy.yml` workflow triggers and successfully updates the running containers on the Droplet.
     5. Confirm that the application is accessible and reflects the code change, with all previous data intact.
-- **Secure Secrets**: Add the `SSH_PRIVATE_KEY` to GitHub Actions secrets to enable the deployment workflow.
-Review all other secrets for correctness.
+- **Verify SSH Deployment**: Ensure the `SSH_PRIVATE_KEY` GitHub Actions secret is properly configured for the new direct SSH deployment workflow.

 ### Long-Term Goals